 What is a request for proposal?

-This article will discuss some of the basics about RFPs and give some useful tips about how to write them in a way that will get you the results you’re looking for.
+This article will discuss the basics of RFPs and give some useful tips on how to write them in a way that will provide you with the results you’re looking for.

 When might you need to send a request for proposal?

 Any business that needs to outsource work in some way will probably have a use for an RFP.

 All types of organizations from small businesses to government agencies and multinationals will feasibly need to write one at some point as it’s very rare for an organization to be equipped to deal with every challenge they encounter completely alone.

 An example of a situation where an RFP could be used would be for the design of a new company website.

 If a business is not large enough to have its own in-house design team, or they want to outsource for whatever reason, then the marketing team may produce an RFP describing the type of site and features that they want.